A Loved One in Crisis: How to Help a Meth Addict

-In the span of less than six months, she went from being a mother who proudly displayed her daughters’ artwork on her desk to sleeping through her own custody hearing.
+In the span of fewer than six months, she went from being a mother who proudly displayed her daughters’ artwork on her desk to sleeping through her own custody hearing.

 Her story is not one of personal failing.
 It’s about the rapidly escalating danger of meth addiction and how it can unravel someone’s life.
 If you’re worried that a loved one might be using meth, look closely for these warning signs.

 Every case of addiction is unique.
-Depending on the user, meth might give you an intense feeling of happiness and excitement, or it could dull your emotions and senses granting you a temporary respite from painful feelings.
-Either way, meth is making changes to your brain’s chemical and physical makeup in order to bring about these changes.
+Depending on the user, meth might give you an intense feeling of happiness and excitement, or it could dull your emotions and senses, granting you a temporary respite from painful feelings.
+Either way, meth is making changes to your brain’s chemical and physical makeup to bring about these changes.

-The more you use, the more it takes each time to get back to that same place.
+The more you use it, the more it takes each time to get back to that same place.
 To make matters worse, crashing from the drug can leave the user feeling much more intense lows.

 These patterns turn occasional indulgences into regular affairs, and rapidly, the high becomes all that matters.

 Have you found syringes?
-Burn marks on spoons or crumpled aluminum foil are common signs someone is injecting or smoking the drug respectively.
+Burn marks on spoons or crumpled aluminum foil are common signs someone injects or smokes the drug, respectively.

-In addition to changes within the brain, meth initiates changes in body chemistry, which can lead to the development of sores.
-Addicts tend to pick at these repeatedly which can lead to infection and additional health risks.
+In addition to changes within the brain, meth initiates changes in body chemistry, leading to the development of sores.
+Addicts tend to pick at these repeatedly, which can lead to infection and additional health risks.

 “Meth mouth” is a real phenomenon where an addict’s teeth basically erode.
-A combination of factors are to blame, including:
+A combination of factors is to blame, including:

 Long-term meth use can cause severe damage to brain function.
-While some effects can be reversed, it may not be possible to fully heal.
+While some effects can be reversed, it may not be possible to heal fully.
 That’s why it’s vital to treat addiction as soon as it’s recognized.

 At Cycles of Change, we understand how difficult it can be to watch a loved one struggle with addiction.
 We are fully invested in helping you and your family heal from this disease.

 You read that each addiction case is unique.
-That’s why we believe in developing a personalized plan for each client based on his or her individual needs.
+That’s why we believe in developing a personalized plan for each client based on their individual needs.
 Contact us today for help breaking the destructive cycle of meth addiction.